bob01/eth-widgets/README.md

 ![image](https://github.com/user-attachments/assets/591fb44e-7c38-45f7-9086-a0515c5b5111)

 ### Features
-- uses RotorFlight EthOS suite to get model name from the flight controller
+- uses RotorFlight ETHOS suite (required) to get model name from the flight controller
 - allows single Tx model to be used for multiple helis